chmini/wetube/README.md

 ## Routing

-Routing refers to how an application’s endpoints (URIs) respond to client requests.
+Routing refers to how an application’s endpoints (URIs) respond to client requests Router is in charge of mapping URLS with Controller Functions

 ## MVC Pattern